You’ve got your license, bought your bike, and a year passes.

 Read or watch how others load and ride their machines.
 See what they wear, where they go and how they eat, sleep and film their way around the 195 countries of the world.

 Rome wasn’t built in a day.
 Why not just dress up warmly, fill your backpack and plan a one-day journey?
 You can start early morning and return at night.

-You’ll have covered a few hundred miles, learnt to live on the road for a while and more importantly… got the bug.
+You’ll have covered a few hundred miles, learned to live on the road for a while, and, more importantly… got the bug.

 A word of warning